OxBryte/onchain-linktree/README.md

 - Timeline/schedule card stack with soft shadows and rotations
 - Client-side routing for usernames (e.g. `/vitalik`)
 - Fully styled using Tailwind CSS v4 (no custom CSS needed)
+- **Discover page** - Browse all registered users and explore profiles
+- Dashboard for managing your onchain profile
+- Transaction notifications with react-hot-toast
+- Auto-redirect to dashboard if user already has a profile

 ## Tech Stack